• Default font size

 A:

-Where a hotel provides both short-term and long-term accommodation and satisfies certain conditions of running two separate and distinct lines of business (e.g. there is documentary evidence supporting the company’s policy in running two different lines of business, adequate books and accounts are maintained in respect of the two separate and distinct lines of businesses for audit purposes, there are rooms designated for long-term accommodation which must not be frequently changed and the tenure of each long-term accommodation must be at least 28 continuous days with no refund for early termination, etc.), the business of long-term accommodation will be exempted from the charge of the HAT.
+Where a hotel provides both short-term and long-term accommodation and satisfies certain conditions of running two separate and distinct lines of business (e.g. there is documentary evidence supporting the company’s policy in running two different lines of business, adequate books and accounts are maintained in respect of the two separate and distinct lines of business for audit purposes, there are rooms designated for long-term accommodation which must not be frequently changed and the tenure of each long-term accommodation must be at least 28 continuous days with no refund for early termination, etc.), the business of long-term accommodation will be exempted from the charge of the HAT.

 back to top